see-mike-out/erie-documentation/docs/how-to-use/player.md

 ### Event `erieOnPlayTone`

 This event is fired when an `AudioQueue` starts playing an `Tone` item/element.
-Note that for a `Tone + Speech` element, this event can be fired multiple times.
+Note that for a `Tone-Speech` element, this event can be fired multiple times.
 `event.detail` contains `sid` (a 6-letter random string ID for the played `Tone`).

 ### Event `erieOnFinishTone`